How Long is the ASVAB Test?

-The computer-based ASVAB takes an average of 1.5 hours to complete, while the paper-based exam takes about three hours to complete.
-Computer tests are given at Military Entrance Processing Station (MEPS) locations.
-Paper tests are utilized by most Military Entrance Test sites, which are satellite locations used only for test-takers located too far away from a MEPS facility.
+The computer-based ASVAB takes an average of 1.5 hours to complete, though students taking this exam have a total of 154 minutes to complete all sections of the test.
+The paper-based exam takes about three hours to complete with administrative tasks, though the total time for questions is 149 minutes.
+Computer tests are administered at Military Entrance Processing Station (MEPS) locations.
+Paper tests are utilized by most Military Entrance Test sites, which are satellite locations used only for test-takers who cannot travel to a MEPS facility.

 |ASVAB Subtest||Test Length: Computer-Based Delivery||Test Length: Paper-Based Delivery|

 |General Science||8 minutes for 16 questions||11 minutes for 25 questions|